jariarkko/arch-model-t/observations.md

-Unfortunately, there is little that even large service providers can do to not be a DDoS target, (though anycast and other DDoS mitigations can certainly help when one is targetted), nor to refuse authority-sanctioned pervasive monitoring.
-As a result it seems that a reasonable defense strategy may be to aim for outcomes where such highly centralised control points are unecessary or don't handle sensitive data.
+Unfortunately, there is little that even large service providers can do to not be a DDoS target, (though anycast and other DDoS mitigations can certainly help when one is targeted), nor to refuse authority-sanctioned pervasive monitoring.
+As a result it seems that a reasonable defense strategy may be to aim for outcomes where such highly centralised control points are unnecessary or don't handle sensitive data.
 (Recalling that with the DNS, meta-data about the requestor and the act of requesting an answer are what is potentially sensitive, rather than the content of the answer.)